STOP PRESS: Charges Extended …

 An estimate of the cost of the licence may be requested using the Charge Form to give a Price Indication, which is non-binding and will be provided by Natural England within 15 working days of the applications submission.
 Once this has been agreed typical times for licence application processing will apply (around 30 days) at which point the licence will be issued.

 Bat science and conservation licences (A34) and Bat mitigation class licence site registrations (CL21) will follow the same procedure, however different charges will apply; a Bat science and conservation licence used for development purposes (A34) will be subject to a variable charge based on an hourly rate of £101, plus a charge of £61 which will go towards the cost of compliance monitoring, whereas the Bat mitigation class licence site registration (CL21) will be charged at a fixed price of £130.
+Rates for dormice, badger and great crested newt licences are likely to be charged in a similar way.

 Are there exemptions?